-The Company is a strong supporter of education, including meritorious children of its employees, students pursuing engineering degrees, museums with educational programs and various local education programs across the country.
+The Company is a strong supporter of education, including employees' children, employees pursuing undergraduate and graduate degrees, engineering students, museums with educational programs and various local educational programs across the country.
 The Company also financially supports charitable and civic organizations such as art councils, boy and girl scouts, food pantries, health organizations and veterans' organizations.
 Additionally, employees volunteer their time to give back to the communities in which they live and work.